ragnakevmac/python_gess_game/README.md

 This code contains only one class that contains all the methods for the mechanics of this game and contains all the private data members of the board.

+For a sample game play, uncomment the print statements at the bottom of the code.